-According to the Decree 30/10, municipalities benefit from a share of the following taxes: personal income tax, real estate transfer tax, tax on industrial companies, inheritance and donation tax, excise duties, circulation tax, etc. These funds are transferred to local authorities from the "Single Treasury Account".
+According to the Decree 30/10, municipalities benefit from a share of the following taxes: personal income tax, real estate tax, real estate transfer tax, tax on industrial companies, inheritance and donation tax, excise duties, circulation tax, etc. These funds are transfered to local authorities from the "Single Treasury Account".